 Philosophy is a particular way, or ways, of thinking.
 It emphasizes clarity in expression (both written and verbal expression) and rigor in argument.
 Philosophical questions are intriguing and hard questions and so philosophical method stresses thoroughness and intellectual generosity - the willingness and ability to grasp another's arguments and respond to them.
 And, philosophy is as much a matter of writing and speaking as it is a matter of thinking per se.
-To this end, the department requires of all Majors, Honours, and Joint Honours students beginning our program that they take a three credit course entitled "Philosophical Fundamentals".
+To this end, the department requires of all students in the honours and joint honours programs that they take a three credit course entitled “Philosophical Fundamentals."
 This class is a seminar devoted to the close study of several texts (these differ from year to year).
 The main aim of the course is to equip students with the distinctly philosophical skills that are required for advanced work in the field.

 The McGill Department of Philosophy has a continuing commitment to providing an intensive yet broad-based philosophical education.
 The interests and work of members of the Department are wide ranging both in subject matter and historical era and are supplemented by Associated faculty from English, Jewish Studies, Religious Studies, and Psychiatry.
 These interests are reflected in the wide range of courses which we offer.